norhan22/node-tutorial/README.md

 # Node Hello World App
-My fisrt Node app while training from [Node.js Tutorial for Beginners: Learn Node in 1 Hour  by Programming with Mosh ](https://www.youtube.com/watch?v=TlB_eWDSMt4)
+My first Node app while training from [Node.js Tutorial for Beginners: Learn Node in 1 Hour  by Programming with Mosh ](https://www.youtube.com/watch?v=TlB_eWDSMt4)

 ## What is Node js
 - Node is an open source and cross plateform runtime enviroment for excuting js code outside browsers